adumalwad/Mini-IRCTC/README.md

  2) Before booking ticket, schedule train on that date.
  3) User can  not login without mail verification.
  4) Check foreign keys and primary key before delating particular table's data.
+ 5) Script folder does not have any use.All codes in this folder are already prsent required files.